Mundzuk-Uldin/Financial-Planner/README.md

 An interactive tool that helps users visualize their financial future based on current habits and demonstrates how small changes can lead to significant improvements over time.

+# 🖥️🚀 Live Demo
+You can see the app here: https://financial-planner-miguel.streamlit.app/

 ## 🌟 Features

 - **Synthetic Data Generation**: Create realistic financial profiles for demonstration or testing